 Local Students To Earn College Credits At Limestone’s New Scholars Academy

-Incoming first-year students from across the country and around the globe will not be the only new faces on Limestone College’s campus this coming fall.
+Incoming first-year students from across the country and around the globe will not be the only new faces on Limestone University’s campus this coming fall.

 In partnership with the Cherokee County School District, Limestone’s new Scholars Academy will give a limited number of academically motivated high school students the opportunity to complement their study and earn college credits while attending classes on Limestone’s campus.